 Daniel Goldstein, Rutgers University

-As efforts intensify to police immigration in the name of creating national security, the locus of securitization has become the spaces within national borders, including states and local municipalities.
-The workplace, too, has been transformed into a site of immigration enforcement through the use of an electronic program called “E-Verify,” a biometric system that identifies those eligible to work legally in the United States.
-With this technology, immigration enforcement – more effectively than ever before – deputizes private sector employers as immigration police while it generates fear among the undocumented.
-E-Verify is a biopolitical tool for “soft” immigration enforcement that works in concert with “hard” geopolitical border control, to balance the competing political priorities of deporting the undocumented while maintaining a disciplined undocumented workforce in the United States.
-E-Verify screens out ineligible workers while neither detaining nor removing them from national space; it shapes consciousness and bodily praxis without providing the recognition that might convey rights or underwrite claims for citizenship or national belonging.
+As efforts intensify to police immigration in the name of creating national security, the workplace has been transformed into a site of immigration enforcement.
+“E-Verify,” a biometric system that identifies those eligible to work legally in the United States, is a biopolitical tool for “soft” immigration enforcement that works in concert with “hard” geopolitical border control to balance the competing political priorities of deporting the undocumented while maintaining a disciplined undocumented workforce in the United States.
+E-Verify screens out ineligible workers while neither detaining nor removing them from national space.
+It shapes consciousness and bodily praxis without providing the recognition that might convey rights or underwrite claims for citizenship or national belonging.

 Light lunch will be served.

 Free and open to the public.

 For more information, please contact Claudia at email@example.com.